ni3cyy/Sentri-Ai/README.md

 2. **Predictive Modeling**
    - Machine learning model to estimate dropout risk per student
-   - Configurable thresholds for what counts as “at-risk”
+   - Configurable thresholds for what counts as “at risk”

 3. **Dashboard**
    - List and search of students with current risk scores